 The prohibition movement grew steadily after the Civil War.
 It had strong support, especially from women, African Americans, and churches.

 By the late 1880s there were over 100 anti-alcohol groups in the state.
 They had hundreds of chapters and many thousands of members.

 The president of the powerful Woman’s Christian Temperance Union (WCTU) traveled the state promoting prohibition.
 Both she and her message were well-received.
-The famous hatchet-wielding Carry Nation became actively involved in prohibition activities in Arkansas.
+The famous hatchet-wielding Carry Nation became actively involved in prohibition in the state.
 She settled in Eureka Springs, where she lived the rest of her life.

 By 1914, only nine counties in the state were wet.
 That is, permitted the sale of alcohol.
 The next year the entire state was made dry.
 Alcohol was even prohibited if prescribed by a doctor.
-In 1916, a referendum to repeal the prohibitive law was rejected two-to-one by voters.
+In 1916, a vote to repeal the prohibitive law was rejected.
+And by two-to-one by voters.

-Many residents weren’t going to let their freedom to drink be denied.
-It didn’t matter if there was prohibition in Arkansas.
-Terrain and rurality combined to make the state an ideal place to make moonshine.
+Many people weren’t going to let their freedom to drink be denied.
+It didn’t matter if there was prohibition.
+Terrain and rural status combined to make the state an ideal place to make moonshine.
 With easy, untaxed money to be made, police and sheriffs were routinely bribed.
 Politicians were also widely on the take.

 Graft and Corruption

 The rampant graft and corruption caused by Prohibition created a deep lack of respect for it.
 It became fashionable for the first time for women to drink.
-Many residents became alarmed at the decline in morality.
+Many people became alarmed at the decline in morality.

 Prohibition also led to the bad pattern of drinking.
 It was infrequent but very heavy drinking.
 People didn’t go to a speakeasy to have a leisurely beer.
 They went to guzzle alcohol while they could.

 Prohibition in Arkansas also denied the state tax revenues from alcohol.
 But it was causing big increases in crime.
 And that led to great increases in costs in criminal justice.

 The problems caused by Prohibition became very obvious.
 But another helped repeal.